 SIMS educational responsibilities go beyond training scientists, and beyond research outcomes.
 We want to be science interpreters, articulating our research programs, and exciting the community about the marine world through a variety of outreach opportunities including citizen science programs .
 We aim to promote responsibility at an individual and community level for the protection and conservation of our marine riches.

-The Sydney Institute of Marine Science (SIMS) was founded in 2005 as a partnership between Macquarie University, the University of NSW, the University of Sydney and the University of Technology, Sydney.
-The partnership is enhanced by collaborations with several state and federal government departments, the Australian Museum, the University of Wollongong and the University of Western Sydney.
+The Sydney Institute of Marine Science (SIMS) was founded in 2005 as a partnership between University of Sydney, Macquarie University, UNSW Australia, and the University of Technology Sydney.
+The partnership is enhanced by collaborations with several state and federal government departments, the Australian Museum, and the University of Wollongong.

 The Institute is uniquely positioned both in a geographical and a structural sense to significantly advance research into our marine environment.
 Geographically, because SIMS is located on the South- East Australian seaboard, a climate change hot spot, and structurally because the collaborative research profile of the Institute harnesses the strengths of NSW’s leading marine scientists and universities.

 SIMS is an innovative multidisciplinary marine science facility, providing a focal point for:

 - World class collaborative marine research;